 Jesus said, “Not what goes into the mouth defiles a man; but what comes out of the mouth, this defiles a man”.Matthew 15:11

 The subject in Matthew 15:1-20 is on eating without first washing the hands (verse 2).
-The focus is not on eating, but on washing.
+The focus is not on eating or having addictive drugs, but on washing.
 The scribes taught that eating any food without a special ceremonial washing defiled the eater.
 Jesus said the ceremonial washings were meaningless as far as cleansing the heart from evil.
 In verse 19, Jesus listed certain evils–murders, adulteries, thefts, etc. Then He concluded, “These are the things which defile a man: but to eat with unwashen hands defileth not a man” (Verse 20).

 In His service,